IsaacVerm/weblog/posts/gathering-lichess-clock-data-using-jq-+-datasette/gathering-lichess-clock-data-using-jq-+-datasette.md

-# 26-03-2025 - gathering Lichess clock data using jq + Datasette
+# Gathering Lichess clock data using jq + Datasette

 ## What's the problem I want to tackle?